 In April 2017, due to non-compliance with the existing rules, reforms were made to the legislation.
 These changes made public sector bodies responsible for determining whether or not a contractor was operating inside or outside IR35.

-With these rules now expanding to companies within the private sector, employers will now also need to apply IR35 regulations and determine whether a worker falls within IR35 regulations for tax and NIC purposes.
+With these rules now expanding to companies within the private sector, employers will now also need to apply IR35 regulations and determine whether a worker falls inside IR35 regulations for tax and NIC purposes.

 Clients will become responsible for deciding which of their intermediaries fall in or outside of IR35 legislation.
-Those that fall within will have their tax and NICs deducted from their direct payments through payroll rather than via a self-assessment.
+Those that fall in will have their tax and NICs deducted from their direct payments through payroll rather than via a self-assessment.

 Why is it being introduced?